 This is to make your IT systems as secure as possible so that you don’t get a data breach.

 Let’s face it, it’s the last thing you want anyway.
 But you especially don’t want to make yourself vulnerable to a cyber attack or other form of data breach because you’ve taken your eye off the ball while dealing with other parts of the GDPR legislation.

 So take a moment now to check that you have the following firmly in place:

 It would take a hacker less than 10 minutes to crack a simple word-based password.
 Make sure your staff know how to create strong passwords and have a policy of changing them regularly.

-Use appropriate encryption software to protect against unauthorised access of your data.
+Use appropriate encryption software to protect against unauthorised access to your data.
 Even if cyber-criminals get hold of it, make sure they can’t use it.

 All but one of the high-profile data breaches of the last two years were caused by a member of staff clicking on a phishing or fraudulent email.
 Make sure your staff are trained to recognise and avoid falling for suspicious communications.

 And if you don’t, give John Crozier a call: 01865 598145.